 There are four major programmes:

 After undergoing the entire process of recovery at Good Shepherd Recovery Center, clients will utilize after care service as a part of reintegration process.
 This includes: Skills training/economic life skills; Vocational Course; Formal and non-formal education; Referrals for Job placement; Networking and linkage with agencies supportive to women, and Provision of capital assistance to support income generating projects, if appropriate.
-To June 2013, the center has accomplished the following under this program:

 Raising awareness of certain sectors in society in order to heighten public knowledge about human trafficking is the most economical and effective strategy for prevention.
 Engagement with 5 communities and 8 public secondary schools for this program is achieved.
 Activities in schools include: Raising awareness of teachers, students and parents on Human trafficking through lectures, seminar, theater art presentation, commemoration of special events like Human Rights Day, Women’s Day and Month to raise student awareness.
 To sustain the advocacy project in school, students are organized as peer educators and they become the speakers group in the school.